 Previous owners have included Mr. N. Blewitt whom first registered White Wing with the A.D.L.S.
 Mr. D. Piper and Mr. D. Parker.

-Having found White Wing in North Wales in November 2019 her new owners will endeavor to have her ready for the 2020 return.
+Having found White Wing in North Wales in November 2019 her new owners are currently carrying out a complete restoration.

 James Nesbitt Evans did not abandon White Wing and would be devasted that you have put this on the internet. her owners after him were - Dennis Jeavons Dudley Sadler Denis Parker (my late father in law). if you would like more information, I am Ian McCutchion.